AbdallahMekky/AbdallahMekky/README.md

-**Abdallah Mekky** , a dedicated Frontend Developer based in Cairo, Egypt, with a passion for crafting elegant, user-centric web experiences.
-Proficient in __JavaScript__, __TypeScript__, __Angular__, and __React__, I specialize in building dynamic, responsive, and high-performance applications.
-I am committed to delivering exceptional results and staying up-to-date with __the latest web technologies__.
+**Abdallah Mekky** is a versatile and innovative full-stack developer with a passion for crafting exceptional web experiences.
+Proven expertise in leveraging modern technologies like **JavaScript, TypeScript, React, Next.js, Remix, Astro, Strapi**, and **Sanity** to build high-performance, visually stunning, and scalable web applications.